katebyars/RealHouse/README.md

 ## Support and contact details

 _Please let the author know if you have questions.
-Kate Byars katebyars5@gmail.com_
+Kate Byars katebyars5@gmail.com._

 ## Technologies Used

-_Java, Android, Firebase for user authentication, SIMPLYRETS open house API_
+_Java, Android, Firebase for user authentication, SIMPLYRETS open house API._

 ## Dependencies needed
 _Dependency list will be filled in here, as features are added._